kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 1. A Volunteer should—
 	1. assume some responsibility for the space, and
 	1. contribute to Wurzen and/or the wider world.
-1. A Volunteer should be evaluated (§9.) as soon as possible after 2 months (60 days).
+1. A Volunteer should be evaluated (§6.) as soon as possible after 2 months (60 days).
 At their evaluation they may request to—
-  1. return to Guest,
+  1. return to Visitor,
   1. continue as a Volunteer, or
   1. progress to Member.
-1. A Volunteer may return to Guest at any point.
+1. A Volunteer may return to Visitor at any point.
 1. A person ceases to be a Volunteer—
-	1. if they return to Guest or progress to Member,
+	1. if they return to Visitor or progress to Member,
-	1. if decided upon by Conflict Resolution by Intervention (§13c.)
+	1. if decided upon by Conflict Resolution by Intervention (§10c.)

 <a name="member"></a>